New-College-MCR/mcr-website/content/team/04c-social-sec.md

 weight: 6
 ---

 Hi!
 I'm Jackson and I'm a DPhil in the Condensed Matter Physics Programme.
 When not lab, pentathlon.
 When not pentathlon, unknown.
-When unknown, <redacted>.
+When unknown, &lt;redacted&gt;.
 Feel free to reach out with questions or if you ever just want to talk! :)